pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 can measure and verify is much more reliable compared to choosing an arbitrary percentage (0--100%).

-We recommend to stay away from the absolute limit.
+We recommend staying away from the absolute limit.
 Near the limit there is less room for the robot to self-correct if it slides or encounters obstacles.

 **Challenge #3.3.G: On the limit** ⸺ Create a program that has the robot